 We at Kelleher Law hope that these safe driving tips can help you stay safe during extreme weather.
 However, these tips cannot protect you from other negligent drivers.
 In the event that someone causes an accident with you, it’s important to call an experienced personal injury lawyer to help you seek justice and compensation for your injuries.

-If you’ve been in an accident in bad weather that was caused by another driver, please call Kelleher Law to today at 833-546-3675 to schedule your free consultation.
-We proudly serve the areas of Fort Meyers and Naples, Florida.
+If you’ve been in an accident in bad weather that was caused by another driver, please call Kelleher Law today at 833-546-3675 to schedule your free consultation.
+We have offices conveniently located in Naples and Fort Myers, Florida, and in Atlanta, Georgia.